Welcome to our modern minimal townhome tour!

-Hands down, my favorite space I’m sharing on this modern minimal townhome tour.
-(Well, when it’s nice out.
-It’s pretty much closed for business November–March.)
-We finished this space for the spring 2018 One Room Challenge and then made some mid-summer updates you can see below and in this post.
+Hands down, my favorite space!
+Small townhome backyards can be tough to work with, but we love ours.
+We finished this space for the spring 2018 One Room Challenge and then made yearly updates since.
+Here is the yard in 2019, 2020, and 2021!
 I think we did a great job of maximizing our small space.

 This space include loads of DIYs: All of the landscaping and planning, the paver coffee table and matching side table, the raised garden beds, and the slatted HVAC unit screen are the most prominent.
 We also hung globe string lights, eventually built a rock play box for R, and mounted a hanging plant rod for hanging baskets.